-I am not aware of another method via which the requestor could obtain the identities of the parties involved in the correspondence subject to this request.
+I am not aware of another method via which the requestor could obtain the identities of the parties involved in the correspondence subject to this request, nor do we believe it is necessary to release the personal data of the advice to the Minister, The Inspectors Report or draft letter for the information to be understood.
 Disclosure under EIR would be necessary to identify the relevant personal data of those parties.